Breaking the Silos: How PIAM Unifies IT and Physical Security

 1. The Rise of Cyber-Physical Threats

-Cyber threats are no longer limited to virtual assets.
-Attackers are increasingly targeting physical infrastructure to gain access to sensitive systems.
+Cyber threats are no longer limited to virtual environments.
+Attackers now target physical infrastructure to gain network access.
 For example:

 Unauthorized physical access to data centers can lead to hardware tampering and data breaches.

-Social engineering attacks exploit weaknesses in physical security to gain network access.
+Social engineering tactics exploit physical security weaknesses to bypass digital defenses.

-By unifying IT and physical security, PIAM creates a zero-trust environment, where every access attempt—whether physical or digital—is verified, monitored, and controlled.
+By unifying IT and physical security, PIAM creates a Zero Trust environment where every access attempt is verified and monitored.

 2. Supporting Hybrid Workforces and Third-Party Access